spcl/CheckEmbed/examples/performance_test/README.md

 ## Data

 The dataset used to generate text samples is created using the `Faker` library.
-Samples of varying lengths are generated and saved in a JSON format in corresponding directories (`2_samples`, `4_samples`, etc.).
+Samples of varying lengths are generated and saved in a JSON format in directories (`2_samples`, `4_samples`, etc.) corresponding to the number of samples..

-Once desired evaluation is finished, `data_extractor.py` can be used (and/or modified) to parse the runtime logs and create a single JSON file.
+Once desired evaluation is finished, `data_extractor.py` can be used (and/or modified) to parse the runtime logs and create a single JSON file, which contains all runtime measurements.
 ```python
 python3 data_extractor.py
 ```